DevScholar/rust-for-js-devs/src/language/structured-types.md

 # Structured Types

-Commonly used object and collection types in JavaScript and their mapping to Rust
+Commonly used object and collection types in JavaScript and their mapping to Rust.

 | JavaScript | Rust      |
 | ---------- | --------- |